OpenDgraph/Dgraph-Bulk-Script/README.md

 ## A Docker-compose with .sh

 Well, the script is simple and will do everything for you if you copy this repo completely.
-It will check if the Bulk has already been performed and then decide whether to run the server or not.
-Shortly after the Bulk it runs the server automatically.
+It will check if the Bulk has already been performed and then decide whether to run the Alpha or not.
+Shortly after the Bulk it runs the Alpha automatically.

 There is not much secret in this script.
 If you need to copy feel free to create a flow for your project.